rexresearch

 After the crop has been harvested, the container is washed with

-and left to compost.
-That composted medium may be used for a third
+bag and left to compost.
+That composted medium may be used for a

-crop.
-The tubes are refilled with the remainder of the medium
+third crop.
+The tubes are refilled with the remainder of the

-supplied with the kit, water and the other packet of fertilizer
+medium supplied with the kit, water and the other packet of

-are added to the storage container, seeds are planted and a second
+fertilizer are added to the storage container, seeds are planted

 situations where aeration or circulation cannot be easily

-of buckets, large planting containers lined with plastic garbage
+consisting of buckets, large planting containers lined with

-bags, insulated coolers, and old refrigerators lined with
+plastic garbage bags, insulated coolers, and old refrigerators

-tight, to maintain the closed system and allow receding of the
+water tight, to maintain the closed system and allow receding of

-nutrient solution without replenishment from rain or watering.
+the nutrient solution without replenishment from rain or

 The system of the present invention can be adapted to crops with